Xiangyang1984/Pneumo-Typer/README.md

 	Fri Jul 21 20:07:30 2023: done!

 	################################################################
-	Ok, pneumo-typer works success!
+	Ok, pneumo-typer works successfully!

 # Usage

 It is very simple to use Pneumo-Typer.
-First, prepare input data, at least containing a Genbank_file_directory (containing files as GenBank format, FASTA format, or a combination of both); then, run Pneumo-Typer like this "perl pneumo-typer.pl -d Genbank_file_directory".
+First, prepare input data, at least containing a Genbank_file_directory (containing files in GenBank format, FASTA format, or a combination of both); then, run Pneumo-Typer like this "perl pneumo-typer.pl -d Genbank_file_directory".

 ## Running Pneumo-Typer